 a) You will be awarded a qualification on which you are registered or which you have declared once you have successfully completed the requirements set out in the specific qualification regulations.
-You may count awarded credit towards your qualification from any module that is eligible to be counted in the specification for that qualification.
+You may count awarded credit towards your qualification from any module (or Open University microcredential, where permitted) that is eligible to be counted in the specification for that qualification.